“[Eminem] seems to revel in the ways that he can break and reshape the laws of the language.”

 – Adam Bradley, Book of Rhymes

 Eminem is one of the all-time greats, a surefire future hall of famer.
 He’s one of the most commercially successful musicians ever, the second highest-selling singles artist of all time with over 220 million records sold worldwide and nine consecutive number one albums (including his greatest hits collection).
 Six of his major label releases have won the Grammy for Best Rap Album (he has fifteen in total).

-But he’s more than just sales and awards.
+But he’s more than just sales and awards (and books).
 He’s also one of the greatest emcees in history.
 He can seemingly do it all.
 He’s a wordsmith and a technician, able to bend any word to his will and has mastered every flow over his storied career.
 He is immensely respected by other great artists and is a hip-hop head through and through.

 Now that he’s released ten albums, I thought it was time to rank them.
 This list includes only solo studio albums.
 It excludes soundtracks like 8 Mile and Southpaw, compilations like Curtain Call: The Hits, The Re-Up, and the horrific Shady XV, group efforts including D12 and Bad Meets Evil, and leaked bootlegs such as Straight from the Lab or Straight from the Vault.